hchsiao/stocklab-twse/README.md

 - price / vol. correlation
 - time-frame quality (noisy or indicative)

-## Metaevaluate
-- metadata: known data in the dependency evaluation phase (e.g. valid_date)
-- can be obtained by 1. ordinary evaluate or 2. metaevaluate
-- internal id of stocks are not static

 ## Design choices
 - No transaction in the day -> an record w/ NULL prices will be added
 - do not care about ETF and the like
-- stocklab expressions cannot contain curly-braces
 - d_last_date := (will be updated after market opened not after closed)
-- a single underscore in the expression means dont-care, otherwise expressions cannot start/end with underscore